← All Articles

 What does it mean to mend fly line?

-Mending means repositioning your fly line on the water after the cast — usually by flipping the line's belly upstream or downstream with the rod tip — so the fly drifts at the natural speed of the current instead of being dragged by it.
-The result is a drag-free drift.
+Mending means repositioning your fly line on the water after the cast — usually by flipping the line's belly upstream or downstream with a rounded rod-tip motion — so the fly drifts at the natural speed of the current instead of being dragged by it.
+The result is a drag-free drift, which is what makes trout eat.

 Why is a drag-free drift important?

 Because trout eat insects that drift naturally with the current.
 When mixed currents drag your line, the fly skates or speeds up and wary trout refuse it.
-A drag-free drift makes the fly look like real, untethered food, which dramatically increases eats.
+A drag-free drift makes the fly look like real, untethered food, which dramatically increases eats — especially from pressured, sighted, or educated fish.

 How do you do an upstream mend?

-Cast across and slightly upstream, and as the line lands, lift the rod tip and flip the line's belly upstream with a controlled, rounded motion — without moving the fly.
+Cast across and slightly upstream, and as the line settles, lift the rod tip and roll the line's belly upstream with a controlled, rounded, half-circle motion — without moving the fly.
 Repeat through the drift as the current keeps pushing the belly back downstream.

 What is a reach cast?

-A reach cast is a "pre-mend" — you angle the rod upstream during the final motion of the cast so the line lands already mended.
-It buys a longer drag-free drift right away, which is especially useful across fast seams.
+A reach cast is a "pre-mend" — you lay the rod tip upstream during the final forward stroke of the cast so the line lands already mended.
+It buys a longer drag-free drift right away, which is especially useful across fast tailwater seams where an after-the-fact mend always loses the first second of the drift.

 When should you mend downstream instead of upstream?

 Mend downstream when the current between you and your fly is slower than the current the fly is drifting in, so the line isn't holding the fly back.
-Most situations call for an upstream mend, but reading which current is faster tells you which way to go.
+Most situations call for an upstream mend, but reading which current is faster — yours or the fly's — tells you which way to go.

 Dial in your drift with a guide